IPA: Inference Pipeline Adaptation to Achieve High Accuracy and Cost-Efficiency: Problem Formulation

 \subsection{Gurobi Solver}

-\namex{} has been designed to meet production level requirements, (1) guaranteeing an optimal solution, (2) no need for additional pre-training or retraining costs, and (3) negligible overhead.
-Most optimization techniques are heuristic, IP, or ML approaches.
-Heuristics are ad hoc solutions that are hard to generalize to different systems.
-ML approaches do not guarantee the optimal solution and typically incur long training times (for example, reinforcement learning).
-In contrast, the IP formulation meets all the requirements for a production-ready system.
-In our case, we chose the Gurobi solver~\cite{boyd2004convex} that guarantees the optimal solution; the only downside of using them is that in the case of very large search spaces, it might take a long time to find the desirable configuration.
+\namex{} has been designed to meet production-level requirements, (1) guaranteeing an optimal solution, (2) no need for additional pretraining or retraining costs, and (3) negligible overhead.
+Other approaches like heuristics are ad hoc solutions that are hard to generalize to different systems, and ML approaches do not guarantee the optimal solution (failing to find the optimal solution results in over-provisioning or under-provisioning) and typically incur long training times (for example, reinforcement learning).
+On the contrary, although the IP formulation is NP-hard (as shown in \cite{romero2021infaas}), it meets the above requirements for a production-ready system.
+In our case, we chose the Gurobi solver~\cite{boyd2004convex} that guarantees the optimal solution; the downside of using the solvers is that in the case of very large search spaces or under very tight SLA requirements, it might take a long time to find the desirable configuration.
 In our case, Gurobi solved the problem formulation in Formula~\ref{eq:ilp} in less than a second.